TSL-UOB/CAV-Database/matlab/README.md

 ![](multi_lanes.png)

-## Long Strings!
+## Long Strings
 For very long lanelets you may get strings being truncated.
-There is an SQL file writer for writing to a text files 'SQL_lanelets.txt'.
+There is an SQL file writer for writing to a text file 'SQL_lanelets.txt'.

+## Run in C++/Qt Creator
+Next is to run all of this in C++ and write the lanelet geometry directly to a database table so that all the lanelets can be viewed on a single layer.